 Physical education is taught to all students at Key stage 3 and 4.
 Key stage 3 receive two hourly lessons per week and Key stage 4 receive 1 hour per week.
 Classes are taught mainly in single gender groups of mixed ability, where students are given the opportunity to participate and study a variety of sports and develop their knowledge and skills in a variety of activities such as: football, basketball, netball, volleyball, handball, rugby, table tennis, rounder’s, gymnastics, dance, athletics, futsal and tennis.
 We aim to encourage students to develop their techniques and skills by applying them to different activities through a safe and cooperative environment.

-At the start of Key Stage 4, pupils have the option to pick to study GCSE PE or BTEC Tech Award in Sport.
+At the start of Key Stage 4, pupils have the option to pick to study GCSE PE or Cambridge National Award in Sport Studies.
 However, if they do not opt to take either of these choices then it must be noted, that regardless of whether you pick PE as an option or not, all pupils will still receive one hour of high quality PE per week from Year 10-11.

 At Key Stage 5 we offer A Level Physical Education and this is a perfect continuation of GCSE PE from Key Stage 4.
 This is a classroom based course where pupils study the ‘biology of sport.’
 Specific topics include sport psychology, energy systems and the biomechanics of sport.